Xiaomi Deal Could Send QCOM Stock Soaring

 Note that this is not the first time for Qualcomm to reach a deal with a Chinese company.
 Qualcomm has already made similar deals with China’s Huawei Technologies Co., TCL Communication Technology Holdings Ltd., and ZTE Corp.

 Also note that its licensing deals represented quite an important part of the company’s revenue.
 In the fiscal year ended September 27, 2015, Qualcomm’s licensing revenue totaled $8.2 billion, representing more than 32% of the company’s total revenue.
-(Source: “FY15 4th Quarter Earnings Release,” Qualcomm Incorporated, last accessed December 10, 2015.)
+(Source: “FY15 4th Quarter Earnings Release,” Qualcomm, Inc., last accessed December 10, 2015.)

 For investors looking for value in this market, QCOM stock is definitely worth looking at.